-The TAIEX instrument will be implemented in direct management by the Commission, from the Directorate-General for Neighbourhood and Enlargement Negotiations Headquarters (DG NEAR).
+The TAIEX instrument will be implemented in direct management by the European Commission.

 The support services to roll out the instrument are procured.
 The implementation is done under the project modality and involves two service contracts (procurements).
-The first one is for the management of the IT platform of TAIEX (TAIEX Management System - TMS); and the second one is for the logistics of TAIEX activities that will be implemented by a service provider which has to further procure all good and services needed for events according to the relevant procedures of the Commission.
+The first one is for the management of the IT platform of TAIEX (TMS); and the second one is for the logistics of TAIEX activities that will be implemented by a service provider which has to further procure all good and services needed for events according to the relevant procedures laid down for external aid of the Commission (PRAG: http://ec.europa.eu/europeaid/prag/).